NOTE: This is a sub-page of the Teacher Resources main page which you should read first.

 The examples of experiments provided in the sections above are just a handful of what grow naturally from a careful classroom exploration of the SSEP Microgravity Science Background and Microgravity Experiment Case Studies documents, which are meant to provide a primer on the categories of science that might be undertaken in microgravity and why, and to provide inspiration and guidance for what kinds of experiments might be proposed.
 Both documents are found in the Document Library.
 They offer a great starting point for teachers to get kids thinking about experiment possibilities.

 The documents address 9 basic categories of microgravity science: Bacteria, Cell Biology, Fish and Other Aquatic Life, Fluid Diffusion, Food Products, Inorganic Crystal Growth, Microencapsulation, Protein Crystal Growth, and Seed & Plant Studies.
 For each category these documents provide the science background, why research in this category is important, why gravity is thought to play a role, why experiments with gravity ‘turned-off’ have been done, and the kinds of experiments that might be performed in the mini-lab.

 It is also important to point out that for SSEP on the Space Shuttle, the experiment samples (fluids and/or solids) that students used for their experiments had to be selected from a Master List of Experiment Samples, which is an extensive list of non-toxic samples by science category.
-But for SSEP on the International Space Station there is no longer any requirement to use experiment samples on this list.
+But for SSEP on the International Space Station there is no longer a requirement to specifically use experiment samples on this list.
 However, the Master List of Experiment Samples is still provided in the Document Library as a useful list of samples to consider for experiment design across multiple disciplines.

 Now that you’ve gotten a sense of the flight experiment opportunity and the basic philosophy of SSEP experiment design, here are some next steps—